samarthpant-gif/TESTJSFORFINAL/README.md

-This is the 2026 Final project, CSP Ridge High School, Samarth Pant, Noah Ibrahim, Aarav Gandhi, and Veer doshi
+This is the 2026 Final project, CSP Ridge High School, Samarth Pant, Noah Ibrahim, Aarav Gandhi, and Veer Doshi